mcidclan/apov-raw-navigator/README.md

 filter-gaps ............
 Stronger gaps filter max-projection-depth ...
 Max projection depth

+To disable the realtime projection, do not specify max-projection-depth or set it to 0 in the command line.

 ### Mingw and linux
 As an example, you can generate your space with the following: